-This tax day, some truck drivers are unhappy with Trump.
+This tax day, some truck drivers are unhappy with Trump

 Not every trucker is experiencing tax season sticker shock.
 Buried in the fine print of the 2017 tax law is a provision allowing one group to continue to benefit from the per diem exemption: owner-operators, the slim minority of drivers who own their own trucks, or have a fleet employing other drivers.
 About 300,000 of the nation’s 3.5 million drivers fall into this category.

-“This was the best tax bill I’ve ever seen for owner-operators,” says Rutherford, who explains that beyond their continuing access to the per-diem exemption, they also reap benefits from the law’s new 20 percent deduction for pass-through businesses.
+“This was the best tax bill I’ve ever seen for owner-operators,” says Rutherford, who says that beyond their continuing access to the per diem exemption, they also reap benefits from the law’s new 20 percent deduction for pass-through businesses.
 The provision means their profits, instead of being taxed as corporate income, are taxed at a lower personal rate.

 “I wish Congress had been aware of the unfairness of the fact that they are padding the pockets of the owner-operators, but they are taking money away from the company drivers,” says Bridges.

-Bridges says some of his clients are angry at Congress, but more blame the president.
+He says some of his clients are angry at Congress, but they mostly blame the president.
 “Democrat, Republican, or whatever, it’s just ‘This is wrong,'” he says.
 “People know that the law originated in Congress, but it was Trump that signed it into law.”

 While the tax bill’s caps on deductions for mortgage interest and state and local taxes are causing higher bills for some taxpayers, they’ve often fallen on wealthier citizens.
-However, the elimination of the per-diem, notes Bridges, makes it one of the few major tax changes that’s hitting a group of people that aren’t particularly well-paid.
+However, the elimination of the per diem, Bridges says, makes it one of the few major tax changes that’s hitting a group of people who aren’t particularly well paid.

 “The ability for drivers to write off costs for meals goes back decades in the tax code and it is a reflection of the fact that these are very much blue collar jobs,” says Todd Spencer, president of the Owner-Operator Independent Drivers Association (OOIDA), which represents both owner-operators and company drivers.
 “This is a workforce that doesn’t really make all that much money, and they are the ones that were specifically hit.”